 This article will provide guidance on Alaska Rules of Civil Procedure.
 Disclaimer: Due to the rapidly changing nature of the law, there will be times when the material on this site will not be current.
 It is provided for general information purposes only and is not intended as legal advice.
 It should not be considered comprehensive or exhaustive and is not a substitute for advice from your attorney.
 We make no express or implied warranty as to the material's accuracy, reliability, completeness, timeliness, or appropriateness for a particular purpose, including applicability to your jurisdiction or circumstances.
 We assume no liability whatsoever for any direct, indirect, or consequential damages resulting from your reliance on this material; you do so at your own risk.
 Seek the advice of an attorney.
 Comments, corrections, or suggestions should be directed to email@example.com.
 The information listed below may have been amended.
 For updated process serving legislation, please visit the Alaska Judiciary and Courts website.

 Alaska Process Service Licensing Requirements

 Process servers must be licensed by the Commissioner of Public Safety.
 A surety bond of $15,000 must be posted by each process server.
 The bond applies principally to theft that may arise out of levies and executions.
 In order to receive a process server’s license, all applicants must pass a written examination.
-[Alaska Administrative Code, Title 13, section 067.5 thru 067.100] More information below under 067.30.
+[Alaska Administrative Code, Title 13, section 067.5 thru 067.100] More information is below under 067.30.
 Process Server Application and Supporting Documentsheading in the Other Applicable Information about Service of Process in Alaska section.

 Alaska Rules of Civil Procedure to Note

-The Federal Law on this subject is covered in Title 18 U.S.C. § 1501, which provides in relevant part: Assault on Process Server Whoever knowingly and willingly obstructs, resists or opposes any officer of the United States, or other person duly authorized, in serving, or attempting to serve or execute, any legal or judicial writ or process of any court of the United States…shall, except as otherwise provided by law, be fined not more than $300 or imprisoned not more than one year, or both.
+The Federal Law on this subject is covered in Title 18 U.S.C. § 1501, which provides in relevant part: Assault on Process Server Whoever knowingly and willingly obstructs, resists or opposes any officer of the United States, or other people duly authorized, in serving, or attempting to serve or execute, any legal or judicial writ or process of any court of the United States…shall, except as otherwise provided by law, be fined not more than $300 or imprisoned not more than one year, or both.